Creating a 3D Dynamic Dragon with Three.js

 Faster rust version

 I've also created a Rust + WebGPU version that follows the same GPU animation principles.
+This version also features a hand made transformation shader 😎.

 Source Code